 Found 0 - 10 results of 90 programs matching keyword " kennedy space center"

+Join Exploratorium Senior Scientist, Isabel Hawkins for a live webcast detailing the amazing stages of the Rosetta Mission!
 Join us as Rosetta moves ever closer to Comet 67P/Churyumov-Gerasimenko’s nucleus to map potential sites for a November landing.

 What would it take for humans to travel to and live on Mars—and who is daring enough to do it?
 In this episode, we explore the Mars One project, which is planning human settlement on the red planet, and hear from scientists at NASA's Ames Research Center about adjusting to the Martian environment.
 We also meet some brave Bay Area residents who are hoping to make the journey.
 The most difficult phase of the Rosetta mission is the final rendezvous with the fast-moving comet.
 Learn what steps the ESA scientists and engineers are taking to ensure a successful landing for November 2014.